GeneralA6/menu-handler/README.md

 </div>
 ```

-submenu container is good for situations when you want to do an opening and closing animation to the submenu.
+&#10071; submenu container is handy for situations when you want to do an opening and closing animation for the submenu.

 scss example: